PrismLibrary/Prism/README.md

 ## Support

 - Join our Slack Channel [![Slack Status](https://prismslack.herokuapp.com/badge.svg)](https://prismslack.herokuapp.com/)
-- Documentation is maintained in this repo under /docs and can be found in a readable format on [Read the Docs](http://prismlibrary.readthedocs.io/en/latest/).
+- Documentation is maintained in [the Prism-Documentation repo](https://github.com/PrismLibrary/Prism-Documentation) under /docs and can be found in a readable format on [the website](http://prismlibrary.github.io/docs/).
 - For general questions and support, post your questions on [StackOverflow](http://stackoverflow.com/questions/tagged/prism).
 - You can enter bugs and feature requests in our [Issues](https://github.com/PrismLibrary/Prism/issues).